-On behalf of the government of Canada, it gives me great pleasure to welcome readers of the 2015 edition of Location Canada magazine.
+As Canada’s Minister of International Trade, it gives me great pleasure to welcome readers of the 2016 edition of Location Canada.

 Minister of International Trade